FlightControl-Master/MOOSE_DOCS/Usage_Guide.md

 ## 1.3) LUA training

 In order to efficiently use the MOOSE framework, it is highly recommended that you learn a couple of basic principles of lua.
 I recommend you learn the basic lua principles following this [lua tutorial](https://www.tutorialspoint.com/lua).
 We're not asking you to become an expert in lua, leave that to the experts, but, you'll need to have some basic lua coding knowledge to "understand" the code, and also, to understand the syntax.

 **Therefore, I suggest you walk through this [lua quick guide](https://www.tutorialspoint.com/lua/lua_quick_guide.htm)**.
 Ignore the lua environment setup.
 DCS comes with a pre-defined lua environment.

 # 2) Download the latest release of MOOSE

 The delivery of MOOSE follows a structured release process.
 Over time, new features are added that can be used in your mission.

-## The latest release of MOOSE can be downloaded **[here](https://github.com/FlightControl-Master/MOOSE/releases)**.
+## MOOSE can be downloaded on the main Release Page on GITHUB **[here](https://github.com/FlightControl-Master/MOOSE/releases)**.

 **Unzip the files into a directory of your choice, but keep the folder structure intact**.
+Also, you'll notice that there are two files included:

+  - Moose.lua
+  - Moose_.lua

+These are include files that you need to include within your mission.
+These files contain ALL the MOOSE code in one file.
+See a more detailed explanation below.

 # 3) Download the software